 Researchers at the Foundation recently launched a new study to further investigate the effectiveness of hyperthermia (hyperthermic perfusion) as an anticancer treatment.
-Dr. Giovanella and his will selectively heat the cells in human cancer tumors grown in the laboratory’s athymic mice in a way that causes complete destruction of the cancer.
+Dr. Giovanella and his team will selectively heat the cells in human cancer tumors grown in the laboratory’s athymic mice in a way that causes complete destruction of the cancer.

 The new research will begin by injecting nanoparticles coated with monoclonal antibodies designed to latch onto target cancer cells.
 When the nanoparticles are subsequently exposed to a radiofrequency field, they absorb and emit the energy as heat, raising temperatures in the tumor cells.